YumingZHAI/classify_translation_techniques/statistical_machine_learning/README.md

 ## Preparation work

-The procedures used to generate serialized large volume files (*.p files) are described below.
+The procedures used to generate serialized large volume files (*.p files) under `pickle_res/` are described below.
 <!-- upload all the *.p files in a zipped directory onto github -->

 1. **PoS tagging**